niamurrell/jekyll-blog/_posts/2017-07-03-daily-review.md

 ### Up Next

 Tomorrow is the 4th of July so not sure how much I'll get done.
-But I'd like to finishe the APIs section of my bootcamp course and then dive into databases.
+But I'd like to finish the APIs section of my bootcamp course and then dive into databases.
 I've also got a pile of problems to figure out with my AWS hosting so if there's time will work on that tomorrrow.